 Be mindful in dealing with unruly “bus passengers.
 We’re driving the bus of our life.
 We have a whole bunch of often unruly passengers in the back.
 The passengers are our thoughts and feelings.
 At times they can be a nuisance.
 Often our best strategy is simply to continue driving in the direction of our values and goals.

-Some of the passengers we all have at times in the back of our buses are anxiety, fear, depression, anger, and worry.
+Some of the passengers we all have at times in the back of our buses are anxious, fearful, depressed, anger, and worried.

 So our task is to realize that the mind noise is a normal part of the human condition, to treat ourselves with gentleness and encouragement, and to focus on what matters – whether it is our values and the tasks we have set ourselves, or (in meditation practice) our breath, our bodies, and other objects of attention in the present moment.
 There’s much evidence to show that developing this ability to be mindful can help us in many overlapping and important ways.